Headed to the Fourth of July parade in downtown Northville? Here's some information that might be helpful.

 - Vintage and classic cars

 - Herbie the Love Bug

-Note that the parade route has changed this year to avoid summer construction on Main and Rogers streets.
+Note that the parade route has changed this year to avoid on Main and Rogers streets.
 To bypass roadwork, the parade will not go down Main Street west of Wing and will not go down Rogers.
 The new route is as follows:

 - Griswold Street to Main Street

 - Main Street to Wing Street

 - First Street to Fairbrook Street

 - Fairbrook Street back to Northville Downs

 The city police department has outlined street closures and a recommended route.
 The map is viewable on Google maps by clicking here.